commandus/tlns/README.md

 Each element consist of

 - message sequence number (if container is a vector)
-- network server metadata such as receiving time of the first received packet (no matter which gateway is first)
+- receiving time of the first received packet (no matter which gateway is first)
 - radio packet itself
 - metadata sent by the gateway.
 Metadata stored in the map of gateway identifier